Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PIgEg9qFI6I.md

 ### Transcript

-> please add rpg attribute system that's not going to happen i think i think that's not going to happen
+> please add rpg attribute system that's not going to happen I think I think that's not going to happen